aykevl/blake2s-micro/README.markdown

-# BLAKE2S for Cortex-M
+# BLAKE2s for embedded devices

-This is a size-optimized implementation of the [BLAKE2S hash function](https://blake2.net/).
+This is a size-optimized implementation of the [BLAKE2s hash function](https://blake2.net/).
 With all optimizations/constraints enabled, it can archieve a code size of about 500 bytes.